 The Seaside Forest Studio is ideal for nature lovers, outdoor adventurers, and those who want unique accommodation in a beautiful natural setting.

-• NOISE - Our property is bordered by a forest to the west; woods, road and Chuckanut Bay to the north; Pleasant Bay to the south; and the Burlington Northern railway very nearby to the east, just beyond and below the Studio and driveway.
-Trains pass by frequently and the freight engines' rumble can be noisy (though they thankfully seldom blow their whistles here).
+• NOISE - Our property is bordered by a forest to the west; woods, road and Chuckanut Bay to the north; Pleasant Bay to the south; and the Burlington Northern railway very nearby to the east, just beyond and below the Studio and driveway (about 50 feet from the Studio).
+Trains pass by frequently throughout the day and night, and the freight engines' rumble can be noisy.
 There is occasional work on the tracks below the studio, about 4-5 days/year at entirely unpredictable times.
-Some guests love the trains, others find the earplugs we provide helpful at night with the intermittent passing trains, or get accustomed to it as background noise (quite infrequently, a guest finds the passing night trains intolerably loud - it's really a subjective experience).
-We live in a neighborhood, so sounds of children playing and neighbors talking mingle with owls hooting, coyotes yipping in the distance, a nearby neighbor's rooster, and geese honking overhead.
+Some guests love the intermittent passing trains, others find the earplugs we provide helpful at night, or get accustomed to train sounds as background noise (quite infrequently, a guest finds the passing night trains intolerably loud - it's really a subjective experience).
+We live in a neighborhood, so sounds of children playing and neighbors talking mingle with owls hooting, coyotes yipping in the distance, a nearby neighbor's chickens, and geese honking overhead.

 • PETS - Please let us know if you're planning to bring a pet.
 We do charge a pet fee.
 Though we do accept well-behaved dogs, we prefer smaller, non-shedding breeds, as dog hair can be invasive.